isadri/TOTP/README.md

 # TOTP

 This is an implementation of the Time-based One-Time Password (TOTP) algorithm.
-The TOTP is an algorithm that generate a one-time password (OTP) using current time as a source of uniqueness.
+The TOTP is an algorithm that generates a one-time password (OTP) using current time as a source of uniqueness.

 It is considered as the time-based variant of the HMAC-based One-Time Password (HOTP) algorithm.
 In other word, TOTP replaces the counter with a value based on the current time: